 The League of Women Voters of Florida is a nonpartisan political organization that encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.

 Interns who volunteer their time are a key part of the League and can benefit by gaining valuable experience in a nonprofit organization or by receiving a letter of recommendation.
 All of our Tallahassee internships are unpaid, but the experience that you will receive as a result of interning will certainly improve your employment chances in the future.

 As an LWVF intern, you will gain experience in the following areas:

-The League is always accepting applications for new interns in Tallahassee, and limited intership opportunities may be available in other parts of Florida.
+The League is always accepting applications for new interns in Tallahassee, and limited internship opportunities may be available in other parts of Florida.
 For more information, or to apply, please contact us.